Wagner Ecology Lab

 Card image

-Britton McNerlin, Msc student
+Britton McNerlin, Msc Student

 I completed my BSc in Biological Sciences with a concentration in Conservation Biology and Ecology at Arizona State University.
 My research project focuses on the invasiveness of small-sized nonnative annual forbs and their ecological impact on grassland and meadow communities.
 In my spare time, I enjoy reading, making art, and avoiding getting hit by cars while biking.